expressjs/expressjs.com/guide/routing.md

 There is a special routing method, `app.all()`, which is not derived from any HTTP method.
 It is used for loading middleware at a path for all request methods.

-In the following example, the handler will be executed for requests to "/secret" whether using GET, POST, PUT, DELETE, or any other HTTP request method.
+In the following example, the handler will be executed for requests to "/secret" whether using GET, POST, PUT, DELETE, or any other HTTP request method supported in the [http module](https://nodejs.org/api/http.html#http_http_methods).

 ~~~js
 app.all('/secret', function (req, res, next) {